Yuan-Meng/personal_website/content/posts/causality.md

 Multiple markets are selected for experimentation and the time of the day in each market is evenly split into small chunks, say, half an hour.
 Each time-market unit (rather than a delivery, for example, in regular A/B testing) is randomly assigned to having or not having SOS pricing.
 To examine whether SOS pricing is effective, key metrics such as delivery times and order lateness are compared between "treatment units" and "control units" after the switchback experiment.

 A few things to think over:
 1. **How fine should the time units be?** Two hours, half an hour, or 10 minutes?
 Too coarse, there won't be enough randomization units; too granular, the market won't have time to respond to the change and the variance would probably be high (market trends are smoother over a longer period of time and more volatile in a shorter period).
-We can try a bunch of window sizes to see when we can have a reasonably low standard error $\frac{\sigma}{\sqrt{N}}$ ($N$ is the number of market-time units).
+We can try a bunch of window sizes to see when we have a reasonably low standard error $\frac{\sigma}{\sqrt{N}}$ ($N$ is the number of market-time units).

 2. **Time units in the same market are dependent**.
 Deliveries at 11:30 AM in LA are probably highly similar to deliveries at 12 PM in LA, even though the pricing strategy might differ.
 To address this dependence issue, we can use mixed models where the pricing strategy is the "fixed effects" and time and markets are "random effects".
 Below is a toy implementation using the `lme4` package in R: